kumuluz/kumuluzee-discovery/README.md

 To alter the value of this parameter, set configuration key `kumuluzee.config.consul.deregister-critical-service-after-s` appropriately.
 Default value is 60 (1 min).

-Services in Consul are registered with the following name: `'environment'/'serviceName'`
+Services in Consul are registered with the following name: `'environment'-'serviceName'`

 Version is stored in service tag with following format: `version='version'`